SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 After reading the article in the link below from carriegoff.hubpages.com I will now try and find some awesome projects to up-cycle my old socks into.
 I am sure there are far more projects out there but these 30 will get you on your way to sock recycling.

-My favorite out of the 30 is #13 Heat Pack: Fill a sock with rice and tie the end.
+My favorite is the heating pads: Fill a sock with rice and tie the end.
 I feel so stupid that I never thought about using socks before.
-I often buy heat packs from Walgreen’s for about 10 bucks but this little sock hack will save me at least 30 bucks over the year.
+I often buy heat packs from Walgreens for about 10 bucks but this little sock hack will save me at least 30 bucks over the year.